-Want to learn more about Mother-in-Law's Tongue Trivia
+Want to learn more about Snake plant Trivia

 Get individual care schedule and reminders for your plant with our app Planta.
 Never kill a plant again!

-Dracaena trifasciata (earlier Sansevieria trifasciata), commonly known as Mother-in-Law's Tongue or Snake plant, are a popular, hardy plant that can potentially withstand weeks of neglect while still maintaining their attractive-looking foliage.
+Dracaena trifasciata (earlier Sansevieria trifasciata), commonly known as Snake plant or Mother-in-Law's Tongue, are a popular, hardy plant that can potentially withstand weeks of neglect while still maintaining their attractive-looking foliage.
 Their leaves are sturdy and dark green in color, often showing lighter-colored yellow banding.

 They are one of NASA's favorite plants since they remove formaldehyde and benzene from the air.